hsm-0510/rover_trajectory_simulator/README.md

 # Description

-This Python script simulates a rocket's trajectory by:
+This Python script simulates a rover's trajectory by:

 1. Defining input parameters such as start/end coordinates, maximum height, speed, acceleration, and time durations.